MatthewZMD/.emacs.d/README.md

 ## Discover My Major

-[Discover my major](https://github.com/jguenther/discover-my-major), a feature that discovers key bindings and their meaning for the current Emacs major mode.
+[Discover my major](https://github.com/jguenther/discover-my-major) helps you explore key bindings and their meanings for the current Emacs major mode, which enhances the learning experience.

 ```emacs-lisp
 (use-package discover-my-major